-The Samsung Galaxy Watch is one of the most refined smartwatches you can buy today, with an aesthetically pleasing design, cohesive user interface and, importantly, four-day battery life.
+The Samsung Galaxy Watch is still one of the most refined smartwatches you can buy today thanks to its attractive design, cohesive user interface and, importantly, four-day battery life.

-It’s everything the Apple Watch 3 is not – for better and worse.
-Let's start with what's better.
-The Galaxy Watch looks and feels like a high-end wrist watch, with a circular stainless steel case and decorative bezel.
+The Galaxy Watch looks and feels like a high-end wristwatch, with a circular stainless steel case and stylized bezel.
 It’s both stylish and functional because, like the previous Gear S3, the bezel rotates to cycle through its various on-screen menus.

 This is the most satisfying way to navigate a smartwatch.
-Your fingers won’t cover up the watch’s small, hard-to-accurately-target touchscreen (an issue with any smartwatch), and it’s an idea exclusive to Samsung’s newer watches.
+Your fingers won’t cover up the watch’s small, hard-to-accurately-target touchscreen (an issue with any smartwatch), and the rotating bezel: an idea exclusive to newer Samsung watches.

 To see the Samsung Galaxy Watch in action, watch our hands-on video below:

 The other reason for the Tizen operating system is battery life.
-We found that the larger 46mm Galaxy Watch lasted a solid four days with normal use, during which we checked messages, fetched constant notifications, tracked workouts, played Spotify, and talked to Bixby, Samsung’s mostly terrible AI.
+We found that the larger 46mm Galaxy Watch lasted a solid four days with normal use during our two months of testing.
+We checked messages, fetched constant notifications, tracked workouts, played Spotify, and talked to Bixby, Samsung’s mostly terrible AI.
 Samsung says the smaller 42mm Galaxy Watch lasts three days.